fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 {{< speaker_note >}}
 - Here we see an estimation of the cases covered by sandbox at this moment;
 - We can simulate Channel-flow, flow around a cylinder, Periodic Hill and TGV;
-- Density current in the lock-exchange will work too, as long as not using the low mach number approach, it was not implemented in the module yet;
+- Density current in the lock-exchange will work too, as long as we are not using the low mach number approach, it was not implemented in the module yet;
-- And the turbulent boundary layer demands more specific definitions of boundary conditions and flow rate control, it is also not supported yet.
+- And the turbulent boundary layer demands more specific definitions of boundary conditions and flow rate control, so it is also not supported.
 - But, like I told you, it is just an estimation, because now we can play around and modify any of these cases.
 {{< /speaker_note >}}